taiwotman/flasklogin_neo4j/README.md

 2. The database is stored in the Neo4j import directory.

 3. For test purpose, a dashboard for Patient Survey is provided, with empty data(please modify code to suite your usecase)

+4. [Bokeh](https://pypi.org/project/bokeh/) is used for the sentiment analtytic dashboard.

 ## References
 Birchard, T.(2019), “Using Flask-Login to Handle User Accounts”.
 Retrieved from https://hackersandslackers.com/flask-login-user-authentication, and GITHUB: https://github.com/toddbirchard/flasklogin-tutorial